Commonwealth Young Musicians Network

 Apply here

-Key Information for Play On funding application
+.Key Information for Play On funding application

 About ABRSM

 In partnership with four Royal Schools of Music, ABRSM carries on a long legacy of musical excellence.
-More than an awarding organisation, ABRSM supports learners from the first note they play, empowers teachers who help build musical skills and encourages progress around
+More than an awarding organisation, ABRSM supports learners from the first note they play, empowers teachers who help build musical skills and encourages progress around the world.

 As a charity, ABRSM also makes significant donations towards music education initiatives globally.
 They advocate for music and its many forms, playing their part to ensure the future of music education and its place in society.

-Together with their partners, teachers and others around the world, ABRSM has been nurturing the future of music since 1889 – to help people start or continue their journey.
+Together with their partners, teachers and others around the world, ABRSM has been nurturing the future of music since 1889 – to help people start or continue their musical journey.

 Funding activity